 02 of 07

-1:6 Scale Dolls Houses - Fashion Doll Scale or Playscale
+1:6 Scale Dollhouses: Fashion Doll Scale or Playscale

 03 of 07

-1:16 dolls house scale, sometimes called 3/4 scale, was a common scale for play dolls houses from the 1930's to 1950's and has now been revived by the Brinca Dada toy company for their new range of modern dolls house toys.
+1:16 dolls house scale (sometimes called 3/4 scale) was a common scale for play dollhouses from the 1930s to 1950s and has now been revived by the Brinca Dada toy company for its new range of modern dollhouse toys.
 One inch in this scale equals 16 inches on a real item, or 3/4 inch equals 1 foot.
-An adult male doll in this scale will be roughly 4 1/2 inches (11.5 cm) tall, while a doorway will be 5 3/4 inches to 6 1/2 inches (14.5 - 16.5 cm) high.
-Collectible houses and furniture... in this scale include pieces from Tri-ang (a British Manufacturer), Marx (Little Hostess, Amanda Ann), and Petite Princess (by Ideal, marketed in the US).
+An adult male doll in this scale will be roughly 4 1/2 inches (11.5 centimeters) tall, while a doorway will be 5 3/4 inches to 6 1/2 inches (14.5 to 16.5 centimeters) high.
+Collectible houses and furniture in this scale include pieces from Tri-ang (a British Manufacturer), Marx (Little Hostess, Amanda Ann), and Petite Princess (by Ideal, marketed in the U.S.).

 04 of 07

-Lundby dolls houses made in Sweden, are made in the scale of 1:18, sometimes called 2/3 scale.
-They are often furnished with 1:16 scale furniture as play furniture in these scales is often 'fit the box' scale rather than strictly to size.Continue to 5 of 7 below.
+Lundby dollhouses, made in Sweden, are in 1:18 scale, sometimes called 2/3 scale.
+They are often furnished with 1:16 scale furniture, as play furniture in these scales is often "fit the box" scale rather than strictly to size.Continue to 5 of 7 below.

 05 of 07

-In the dolls house artisan market, it remains somewhat of a niche, with some artisans in Europe producing duplicates of their 1:12 scale range in 1:24 scale as well.
+In the artisan dollhouse market, the scale remains somewhat of a niche, with some artisans in Europe producing duplicates of their 1:12 scale range in 1:24 scale as well.
 1:24 scale items are becoming more widely available commercially, but the range is still limited compared to 1:12 scale.
 Some kit manufacturers, including The Daisy House, produce furniture kits in 1:24 scale.

 06 of 07

-1:48 scale or quarter scale dolls houses are becoming increasingly popular, especially on the west coast of North American and in the U.K. This scale is similar to railroad "O" scale and building parts available for railroad buildings can be used for quarter scale houses.
-In this scale, a person 6 feet high in real life would be 1 1/2 inches (6/4) inches tall or almost 4 cm.
-This scale also works well for gamers who use 25/28 or 40 mm figures.
-Many of the gaming buildings available are... either S or O railroad scale.
+1:48 scale, or quarter scale, dollhouses are becoming increasingly popular, especially on the west coast of North America and in the UK.
+This scale is similar to railroad "O" scale, and building parts available for railroad buildings can be used for quarter-scale houses.
+In this scale, a person who is 6 feet high would be 1 1/2 inches inches (almost 4 centimeters) tall.
+This scale also works well for gamers who use 25/28 or 40 millimeters figures.
+Many of the gaming buildings available are either S or O railroad scale.

 07 of 07

-1:144 has been called Dollhouse for a Dolls House Scale or Micro Scale.
+1:144 has been called Dollhouse for a Dolls House Scale, or Micro Scale.
 Buildings this size can be used as 1:12 scale dolls houses inside a 1:12 scale dolls house.
-This is very close to the British "N" scale railway size of 1:148, and slightly off from the North American "N" scale railroad of 1:160 scale.
-It is a very popular size for Christmas Railway Scenes.
+This is very close to the British "N" scale railway size of 1:148 and slightly off from the North American "N" scale railroad of 1:160 scale.
+It is a popular size for Christmas Railway Scenes.